 So you’ve heeded the research that has shown the countless ways children benefit from learning to cook.
 Great news!
 Whether it’s the more obvious benefit that cooking increases vegetable consumption or the more hidden benefit that cooking can bolster a child’s social-emotional health, you are ready to go for it.
 But what does cooking with your child look like?
 There is so much chopping and stovetop cooking, what can my preschool child do?
 As it turns out, lots of things.

 In this guide, you’ll get tips on ways to involve your preschool or school-age child before meal prep begins, during, and after the last bite is taken.
 Your child will likely not need much motivation as children are practically born wanting to help, especially when it comes to helping with what they see as adult tasks.
 Still, outfitting your child in an apron just their size can be fun.
-And definitely, make sure you have a stool that adequately reaches the counter and sink and that provides steady footing.
+And definitely, make sure you have a stool that adequately reaches the counter and sink and provides steady footing.
 This will keep them safer and can minimize any frustration they might feel if they can’t reach or see the action.
-Now let’s get started.
+Now, let’s get started.

 Gathering: Children love scavenger hunts.
 But in this case, in addition to the fun, a hunt for cooking supplies becomes a learning experience.
 Start meal prep by asking your child to gather all the supplies needed for the recipe.
 Older children will likely be able to do this independently after learning the vocabulary and where the equipment is kept in the kitchen.
-Children as young as three, however, could team up with you to collect supplies.
+Children as young as 3, however, could team up with you to collect supplies.
 As you gather, talk about what each tool is used for.
 “This is a vegetable peeler.
 We will use this to peel the carrots.”
 This is also the perfect time to talk about safety.
 Adults, of course, will gather chef’s knives, cheese graters, and other sharp tools.
 Demonstrate for children how to use the tool safely even if they aren’t ready to try themselves.

 Gathering becomes especially helpful when pulling ingredients for the recipe.
 This is your chance to introduce them to vegetables in a fun, low-risk way.
 Take a few minutes to really observe the ingredients with your child.
 Remember to engage their senses and to describe what they see, feel, and smell.
 Preschool and school-age children are learning about colors, textures, shapes, and sizes.
 This is also a great time to taste test the ingredients raw.
 After all, a serving of cooked, wilted greens can have an eww factor for kids.
 But if they have seen or even tasted them raw, their minds just may open a tad more when presented with cooked greens.